Tony Le-Nguyen

-Tony Le-Nguyen is a Vietnamese-Australian actor, filmmaker and teacher.
+Tony Le Nguyen is a Vietnamese-Australian actor, film-maker and teacher.
 Le-Nguyen is perhaps best known for his role as Tiger in the 1992 Australian drama film Romper Stomper.

 Early life

-Le-Nguyen was born in as Lê Thiện ToànSa Đéc, Mekong Delta, Vietnam on 3 October 1968.
+Le Nguyen was born in as Lê Thiện ToànSa Đéc, Mekong Delta, Vietnam on 3 October 1968.
 In 1978, Le-Nguyen and his family migrated from Vietnam to Melbourne, Victoria, Australia, as refugees, when he was ten years old.
 In 1985 he changed his name to Tony Lee as he began working as an actor.

 Career

-Le-Nguyen is the first Vietnamese-Australian to be appointed as an Official Prison Visitor to Port Phillip and Fulham Correctional Centres by the Minister for Corrections, the Honourable Andre Haermeyer in 2003 to act as an independent voice for the prison system in Victoria.
+Le Nguyen is the first Vietnamese-Australian to be appointed as an Official Prison Visitor to Port Phillip and Fulham Correctional Centres by the Minister for Corrections, the Honourable Andre Haermeyer in 2003 to act as an independent voice for the prison system in Victoria.